Chicken Soup for the Soul Will Pay You $200 for Your Personal Story or Poem

 Submitted stories must be true.
 The publisher does not accept creative writing essays or fictional material.

 Guidelines for Chicken Soup for the Soul Poems

 The guidelines for poetry submissions are a little more relaxed.
 Your poem should:

-- Tell a story that helps the reader learn about your experience, but in poetry form.
+- Tell a story that helps the reader learn about your experience but be in poetry form.

 - Not focus on rhyming or sound like a greeting card.

 Chicken Soup for the Soul only accepts story and poetry submissions that have not been previously published.

 How to Submit Your Entry

 Submitting your entry is easy.
 Simply fill out this online form, add your story or poem to the correct field, and hit “Submit.”